Trust Territory of Somaliland: Somali Youth League reaction

 Before the Italians returned to Somalia, the Somali Youth League held a major summit in order to formulate a common policy and unified attitude toward the Trusteeship government.
 It was initially decided to launch an armed resistance, but after serious deliberation the league came to the conclusion that a more temperate course would be better for Somali citizens.
-Following the summits conclusion the SYL delivered a paper to the chief Italian administrator explaining its position.
+Following the summit's conclusion the SYL delivered a paper to the chief Italian administrator explaining its position.
 The League informed the administration that it would continue to agitate for independence and expressed hope that the new government would not resist SYL efforts.
 It was made clear that the organization was willing to cooperate with the Trusteeship authorities if they reciprocated.
 The League demanded that Arabic be made the official language of the Trusteeship instead of Italian and further requested that Italian government not bring back officials from the fascist era.

 Formation of Trusteeship administration

 Italy did not possess the financial resources to administer the territory effectively as the Italian economy had largely collapsed in the wake of WWII.
 It was receiving aid from the Marshall Plan itself and as a result formed the administration of the Trusteeship with an inadequate budget.

 Most of the Italian officials selected to run the administration were members of the old Ministry of Colonial Affairs, arousing resentment and alarm in Somalia and neighbouring Ethiopia.
 Most concerning to many people was the reappointment of former fascist Governor Copasso of Upper Jubba to the same position he had held in the colonial era.
 The Trust Territory was widely believed to have been a haven for fascists fleeing post war persecution in Italy.

 In an attempt to mollify Somali fears, an advisory council was created composed of an Egyptian, Colombian and Filipino representative who would report to the Trusteeship Council of the United Nations on developments in the territory.
-Many Somalis who lived through the UN mandate era believed the Colombian and Filipino representatives were going along or outright working with Italian interests.
-The Egyptian representative was by contrast viewed positively for clashing with his colleagues over the Trusteeships conduct.
+Many Somalis who lived through the League of Nations mandate era believed the Colombian and Filipino representatives were going along or outright working with Italian interests.
+The Egyptian representative was by contrast viewed positively for clashing with his colleagues over the Trusteeship's conduct.